 ARTICLE VIII – Amendment of By-Laws

-- Amendments to the By-Laws may be proposed at the Annual Meeting or at a special meeting called for the purpose.
-If approved by a majority of those present at such a meeting, the amendments shall within ten (10) days be submitted to the entire membership on a mailed ballot.
-However, By-Law amendments sponsored by the Board of Directors may be submitted to the entire membership by mail after discussion at a meeting but without requiring a.vote at such meeting.
+- Amendments to the By-Laws may be proposed at a Regular Membership Meeting or at a special meeting called for the purpose.
+If approved by two-thirds of members present at such a meeting, the amendments shall within ten (10) days be posted to the Association website.
+By-Law amendments sponsored by the Board of Directors may be submitted to the entire membership by electronic mail after discussion at a meeting but without requiring a vote at such meeting.